GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

     for each row (or column) you must append a comma-separated list of relative widths (or heights) following the colon.
 A single number means constant widths (or heights) [Default].
     Alternatively, use **-Fs** to specify
     the dimensions of each subplot directly.
-Then, the figure dimensions are computed instead.
+Then, the figure dimensions are computed from the subplot dimensions instead.
     To specify different subplot dimensions for each row (or column), give a comma-separated list of dimensions instead.
 The number of values must either be one (constant across the rows or columns) or exactly match the number of rows (or columns).
-For geographic maps the height of each panel depends on your map region and projection.
+For geographic maps, the height of each panel depends on your map region and projection.
 There are two options: (1) Specify both **-R** and **-J** and we use these to compute the height of each subplot.
 All subplot must share the same region and projection, or (2) you can select *height* based on trial and error to suit your plot layout.